SayantiSaha014/Daily-Transactions/README.md

 # 📜 Introduction

-The "Daily Transactions" dataset contains information on dummy transactions made by an individual on a daily basis.
+The "Daily Transactions" dataset contains information on transactions made by an individual on a daily basis.
 The dataset includes data on the products that were purchased, the amount spent on each product, the date and time of each transaction, the payment mode of each transaction, and the source of each record